slsa-framework/slsa/docs/spec/v1.0/principles.md

 ## Trust systems, verify artifacts

-Establish trust in a small number of systems (such as change management, build, and packaging systems) and then automatically verify the many artifacts produced by those systems.
+Establish trust in a small number of systems---such as change management, build, and packaging systems---and then automatically verify the many artifacts produced by those systems.

 **Reasoning**: Trusted computing bases are unavoidable, but analysis to establish that trust is difficult and expensive.
 It's infeasible to harden and audit thousands of